-- Experience has shown that children develop their skills far quicker when they are playing at a level commensurate with their abilities.
+- Children develop skills quickly and enjoy their games more when they are playing at a level suited to their abilities.

 - During the season, teams play in graded divisions within the NSFA competition.
-The aim is to place a team with other teams of similar capability to make the games challenging and fun.
-There is little to be gained for a team that wins by 20 goals each week, or vice versa.
-After approximately 5 games, the Miniroo teams are re-graded to ensure that no team is in this situation.
-Competition age groups can be re-graded through the playing season, at the discretion of NSFA.
+The aim is to place a team in a suitable division – one that will a fun and challenging experience.
+There is little to be gained for a team that wins by 10 goals each week, or vice versa.

 Can my child be graded into a team with his/her friends?

-- Certainly with the early age groups this will be accommodated where possible.
-However, as the children progress through towards competition age groups (U12 and up), this will become less of a priority.
-The teams are essentially graded against other NSFA teams of similar capability.
+- In the younger age groups, this will be accommodated wherever possible.
+However, as the children progress through the competition age groups (U12 and up), this becomes less of a priority.
+Teams are graded against other NSFA teams of similar capability.
 Having players of significantly disparate capabilities within a particular team will have drawbacks, so friend request priority will diminish over time.
-Experience has shown the majority of children will quickly make new friends when put into a team of the appropriate skill level.
+Children quickly make new friends when put into a team of the appropriate skill level.

 What do we do about late registrations or absentees from grading day?

 - Grading is not compulsory and players do not have to attend.
-However players will not be placed into a top team in age group without grading.
+However players cannot be placed into a top team in an age group without grading.

-- Players who cannot make a grading session should advise the grading co-ordinator in advance via email.
-The club will try to make alternate arrangements to have those players assessed.
+- If your player cannot make a grading session, you must advise the grading co-ordinator in advance.
+We will try to make alternate arrangements to assess your player.

-- Where a player is unable to attend any grading assessment sessions, then data provided from their team evaluations from the previous season will be used to make an informed grading decision.
+- Where a player is unable to attend any grading assessment sessions, data from team evaluations from the previous season will be used to make an informed grading decision.

-- If that player did not play at KPFC in the previous season, the player (and parent) is encouraged to provide as much detail of their football history as possible; thereafter the player must accept which team they are assigned to in such circumstances.
+- If that player did not play at Kissing Point FC in the previous season, the player (and parent) is encouraged to provide as much detail of their football history as possible.

 Can my child play up an age group?

-- The club will try to accommodate requests for kids to play up in age to be with their friends, however grading rules still apply so there is no guarantee of playing with friends in the top teams.
-Requests should be made via email to the relevant VP.
+- We will try to accommodate requests for players to play up in age to be with their friends, however grading rules still apply so there is no guarantee.
+Please speak with our coordinators about this.

 - Players in the correct age year will be given preference over requests to play up if team numbers are limiting.